MyWorldEva/MyWorldEva/README.md

 - 👋 Hi, I’m Eva!
-- 👀 I’m interested in coding bots
+- 👀 I’m interested in coding bots, websites.
-- 🤖 I will be posting how-to properly code a bot
+- 🤖 I will be posting how-to properly code a bot in JavaScript, Python and TypeScript.
-- 🌱 I’m currently learning JS (JavaScript)
+- 🌱 I’m currently learning JS (JavaScript) and Java.
-- 📫 How to reach me:
+- 📫 How to reach me: Gmail: halinpalin467@gmail.com
-Gmail: halinpalin467@gmail.com
+- 😄 Pronous: She/Her

 <!---
 MyWorldEva/MyWorldEva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.